Pastoral Roles of the Worship Leader – WRSP 845

 Using the Turabian Chart of Citations as a guide, the student will create sample footnotes and bibliography samples for each of the textbooks for the course.
 The student will also create a footnote and bibliography entry for a journal article and course lecture, as well as provide a sample parenthetical citation for a Scripture reference.
 This assignment provides preparation for the detailed formatting work required in other course assignments.

 In these assignments, the student will write a two-part reflection journal consisting of a Summary and a Response section in current Turabian format.
 The required content for each assignment will include the Read and Watch items as specified for the particular assignment.
 The summary must be written in third-person perspective while the response may be written in first-person perspective.
 The purpose of these assignments is for the student to recall and respond to the concepts discussed in the course as a point of preparation for applying them in worship ministry.
-The total page count (title page, contents page, summary and response, and bibliography) for these assignments should not exceed 9 pages.
+The total page count (title page, contents page, summary and response, and bibliography) for these assignments should be between 5-9 pages.

 Based on insights gained throughout the course, the student will craft a 12- to 15-page paper outlining an individual Philosophy of Music and Christian Worship for use in future ministry applications.
 The paper should include topics discussed in the course with specific application to musical style, musical pluralism/diversity, worship ordo and liturgy, creativity in worship, and excellence in practice and presentation.